 Inner Peace Yoga Therapy was founded in 2009 and began offering 300-hour Yoga Therapy training courses for yoga teachers and health professionals in 2010.
 As the field of yoga therapy begins to emerge as a recognized profession, the school evolved it’s new 800-hour curriculum to match the educational standards for the training of yoga therapists as defined by the International Association of Yoga Therapists (IAYT).
 In June 2014, Inner Peace was among the first set of schools who received accreditation by the IAYT.

 Inner Peace Yoga Therapy was founded and is directed by Michele Lawrence.
-We are a member school of the International Association of Yoga Therapists (IAYT) and a Registered Yoga School with the Yoga Alliance.
+We are a member school of the International Association of Yoga Therapists (IAYT).

 What is Yoga Therapy?